 Maximum Solar System Size In Sydney

-This means it is possible for a home in the Ausgrid area with single phase power to have 5 or more kilowatts of solar panels provided its inverter is under 5 kilowatts.
-In the Endeavor area both the inverter and the total solar panel capacity must be under 5 kilowatts.
+This means it is possible for a home in the Ausgrid are with single phase power to have 10 or more kilowatts of solar panels provided a system's inverter is under 10 kilowatts.
+For Endeavour area homes, more than 5kW of panels can be installed as long as the inverter isn't rated over 5kW capacity.

 Ten kilowatts of solar panels covers a considerable amount of roof space.
 If they are 20% efficient they will take up 50 square meters.
 While solar panels don’t necessarily have to all be located together, many people will still have difficulty finding enough room on their roof for 10 or more kilowatts.